danomatika/PdParty/doc/PdParty_User_Guide.md

 * RjDj scenes:
   * a folder that ends in *.rj that contains a _main.pd
   * locked to portrait
-  * an optional background image name "Image.jpg" which must have a square aspect ratio, this is also used for the Browser icon
+  * an optional background image named "image.jpg" which must have a square aspect ratio and a min size of 320x320
+  * an optional browser icon named "thumb.jpg" and a min size of 55x55
   * an optional info xml file named "Info.plist" with the following string keys:
     * _author_
     * _description_